Petalby/petalby.github.io/projects/applied-systems-engineering/index.md

 ## Course collaboration

-The course was taught by instructors from the <a href = "https://www.zhaw.ch/en/engineering/institutes-centres/ims"> ZHAW Institute of Mechatronic Systems.
+The course was taught by instructors from the <a href = "https://www.zhaw.ch/en/engineering/institutes-centres/ims"> ZHAW Institute of Mechatronic Systems</a>.
 For the complete project, our team forked the PES Board hardware and driver repository and developed our work from that foundation.

 <div class="link-list">
   <a href="https://github.com/pichim/PES_Board">View the original PES Board repository on GitHub →</a>